cs-fullstack-2019-fall/html-input2-cw-Deltonjr2/README.md

+Score : 2
 # HTML Input 2 CW
+#### Partial : no submit button, no feild set for optional information, no terms checkbox
 Duplicate the form depicted in the included image.
 Note the following:

 * Use placeholders (hints) where shown